swapdewalkar/hamilton/README.md

 Hamilton is released under the BSD 3-Clause Clear License.
 See [LICENSE](https://github.com/DAGWorks-Inc/hamilton/blob/main/LICENSE.md) for details.

+# ✍️ Authors

+Hamilton was created by [Stefan Krawczyk](https://github.com/skrawcz) and [Elijah ben Izzy](https://github.com/elijahbenizzy), who founded [DAGWorks Inc](https://www.dagworks.io/) after developing Hamilton at Stitch Fix.
+The project continues to be maintained by the original authors along with contributions from the open source community.

 # 🌎 Community
 ## 👨‍💻 Contributing
 We're very supportive of changes by new contributors, big or small!
 Make sure to discuss potential changes by creating an issue or commenting on an existing one before opening a pull request.
 Good first contributions include creating an example or an integration with your favorite Python library!